Why Twitter Should Stay at 140 Characters

 Subscribe

 Did you enjoy this blog posting?
-Subscribe to the feed here: http://allvirtual.wordpress.com/feed/
+Subscribe to the feed here: https://allvirtual.wordpress.com/feed/

 Virtual Event Evolution